241209-NET/Battleship.BACKEND/README.md

 # Battleship.BACKEND

-## Project Overview
+## Online Battleship Game Simulator

-This is an application to play games of Battleship.
+This is an full stack application to play games of Battleship.
 A user can login with secure authentication.
-A user can play a game of battleship either against a computer or against another player.
+A user can play a game of battleship against a computer.
 Games played are restorable through different sessions under the same user.
 A user account will keep track of wins and losses.

 ## MVP features